 Your insurance costs and the way you’re charged for coverage may also depend on whether your debt is open- or closed-end.

 Open- vs. closed-end credit

 Open-end credit (also known as revolving credit) allows you to borrow more at any time, up to your credit limit, often with a credit card.
-There’s no fixed repayment schedule to pay back the balance in full, although there is usually a monthly minimum payment amount.
+There’s no fixed repayment schedule to pay back the balance in full, although there’s usually a monthly minimum payment amount.

-The monthly insurance cost will be part of your minimum monthly payment.
-This charge should be displayed separately on your loan or credit card statement.
+The monthly insurance cost will be part of your minimum monthly payment and should be displayed separately on your loan or credit card statement.

-Closed-end loans are repaid over a fixed timeline, in which you are required to have paid off your entire balance.
+Closed-end loans are repaid over a fixed timeline, in which you’re required to have paid off your entire balance.
 Installment loans, like most auto and personal loans, that are repaid on a monthly basis are common examples of closed-end loans.

 With closed-end loans, the cost of your credit insurance may be included as a monthly premium or single premium option.